 Oklahoma City University offers a wide range of financial aid options, including an extensive array of scholarships, grants, loans, and part-time campus employment for undergraduate students.
-OCU annually awards approximately 85 percent of its students with financial aid and more than $10 million in academic merit and performance scholarships.
-Scholarship awards range from $1,000 to $10,000.
+OCU annually awards approximately 90 percent of its students with financial aid and more than $10 million in academic merit and performance scholarships.
+Merit scholarship awards range from $1,700 to $8,000.
 View a complete listing of freshmen scholarships here.

 You bet we do!
 If you are a National Merit Scholar or National Achievement Scholar visit our Merit Scholar page